Module scrolls.ast

 The tokens are analyzed for their syntactic structure, and a data structure is built based on it.

-The analysis starts at parse_scroll()
+The analysis starts at parse_scroll().
+This function will

-automatically pull tokens from a Tokenizer
+automatically pull tokens from a Tokenizer object, and generate the corresponding

 >>> import scrolls